zhenglibao/FlexLib/README.md

 ### Derive your view controller class from FlexBaseVC or table cell from FlexBaseTableCell.
 Declare any variable in this class which will be binded by those controls with "name" attribute. "onPress" event will also be binded.
-Then you can use your class.
+Then you can use your class as normal.

 The following is the effect for the last layout file.